jxtz518/Tensorflow_Andriod_With_Audio_Output/README.md

 3. Android phone with Talk Back

 Run the demo:
+Simple way: Download and run it https://drive.google.com/file/d/0B36PwiSDD_DDSHJBem5wd21rWFk/view.

+Build it yourself:
 Ignore the error saying:"Can not load model Android-Tensorflow-demo-master" the first time opening project in Andriod studio.
 Download all files.
-Open it in Android Studio, connect your phone, then build it, everything should be good :D
+Open it in Android Studio, connect your phone, then build it, everything also should be good :D

 Build the demo with your customized model for classifing new categories: